blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...1]introduction/+page.md

 web3-onboard supports all EVM networks.
 Supporting a new network is simply a matter of adding its details in the Chains section upon initialization.
 For more information see [initialization options](../../modules/core.md#options).

 - Ethereum
+- Polygon
+- Base Goerli
 - Arbitrum
 - Optimism
 - Avalanche
 - BNB Chain
 - Celo
-- Ethereum
 - Fantom
 - Gnosis Chain
 - Harmony One
 - Moonriver
-- Polygon
 - Goerli
 - Sepolia
-- Core Goerli
 - Any other EVM network

 ### [Optional] Use an API key to fetch real time transaction data, balances & gas